jsr107/jsr107spec/README.md

 About
 -----

-*JCache* is the API being defined in JSR107.
+*JCache* is Java caching API, It was defined by JSR107.
 It defines a standard Java Caching API for use by developers and a standard SPI ("Service
  Provider Interface") for use by implementers.

 ## Releases

-* 16 December 2013:  1.0.0-RC1
+* 16 December 2013:  1.0.0-RC1.
+This is the version matching the final specification and is what is up on https://jcp.org/aboutJava/communityprocess/final/jsr107/index.html.
 * 21 October 2013:  1.0.0-PFD for the cache-api and 0.11 for other artifacts.Proposed Final Draft
 * 26 August 2013:   0.10 Third Public Review Draft
 * 25 June 2013:     0.9 Second Public Review Draft